Adam O'Brien (rugby league coach)

-Adam O'Brien (born 26 October 1977) is an Australian professional rugby league football coach who is the head coach of the Newcastle Knights in the NRL.
+Adam O'Brien (born 26 October 1977) is an Australian professional rugby league football coach who was the head coach of the Newcastle Knights in the National Rugby League (NRL).

 He was previously an assistant coach at the Melbourne Storm and the Sydney Roosters.

 Coaching career

 Melbourne Storm

 O'Brien started his professional coaching career as an assistant to Brad Arthur with the Melbourne Storm under-20s side before working as a development coach for Melbourne and spending five years alongside Craig Bellamy as an assistant to the NRL side.

 Sydney Roosters

 After 11 years at the Melbourne club, O'Brien joined the Sydney Roosters as an attacking coach under head coach Trent Robinson in 2019.
 He finished his time with the Roosters as a part of their 2019 NRL Grand Final winning team.